 HONORS: 2011-12: Participated in the Three-Point Shootout at All-Star Weekend in Orlando…2008-09: Was named to the NBA All-Rookie Second Team.

-PERSONAL: Full name is Almario Vernard Chalmers…parents are Ronnie and Almarie Chalmers…his dad was his coach at Bartlett H.S. in Anchorage where he won two state championships and was the Director of Basketball Operations at Kansas while he played for the Jayhawks and won a national championship…was named the Alaska 4A Player of the Year three times during his high school career…has a sister (Roneka Chalmers)…has a son (Zachiah A’mario Chalmers)…his cousin, Lionel Chalmers, played for the L.A.
-Clippers and his cousin, Chris Smith, played for the Minnesota Timberwolves…chose his late grandmother Ethel Mae Evans as the person that made the biggest difference in his life and chose a framed picture of her as his most prized possession…majored in African- American studies at Kansas…has his own charitable foundation (The Mario V. Chalmers Foundation) which was certified in February 2009…the mission of his foundation is to create and support community based programs that encourage the positive development of youth through sports and education and fund initiatives for breast cancer research and treatment…his foundation donated $25,000 to the Lawrence Memorial Hospital Endowment Association to establish the first “Mario’s Closet”, a specialty shop that opened in July 2011 with a variety of free and low cost accessories for cancer patients…his foundation hosts the annual National Championship Classic Golf Event and the Mario V. Chalmers Basketball Camp for boys and girls grades 6-12 in Lawrence, KS each year…had his number (15) retired by Kansas on Feb.
+PERSONAL: Full name is Almario Vernard Chalmers…parents are Ronnie and Almarie Chalmers…his dad was his coach at Bartlett H.S. in Anchorage where he won two state championships and was the Director of Basketball Operations at Kansas while he played for the Jayhawks and won a national championship…was named the Alaska 4A Player of the Year three times during his high school career…has a sister (Roneka Chalmers)…has a son (Zachiah A’mario Chalmers) and a daughter (Queen Elizabeth Chalmers)…his cousin, Lionel Chalmers, played for the L.A.
+Clippers and his cousin, Chris Smith, played for the Minnesota Timberwolves…chose his late grandmother Ethel Mae Evans as the person that made the biggest difference in his life and chose a framed picture of her as his most prized possession…majored in African-American studies at Kansas…has his own charitable foundation (The Mario V. Chalmers Foundation) which was certified in February 2009…the mission of his foundation is to create and support community based programs that encourage the positive development of youth through sports and education and fund initiatives for breast cancer research and treatment…his foundation initially donated $25,000 to the Lawrence Memorial Hospital Endowment Association to establish the first “Mario’s Closet”, a specialty shop that opened in July 2011 with a variety of free and low cost accessories for cancer patients and has contributed another $50,000 over the years to help fund the shop…his foundation hosts the annual Mario V. Chalmers Basketball Camp for boys and girls grades 6-12 in Lawrence, KS each year and for several years also hosted the National Championship Classic Golf Event to raise money for his foundation…had his number (15) retired by Kansas on Feb.
 16, 2013…his favorite sport other than basketball is football…wears size 13 sneakers.